 Hamilton has access to four airports that enable easy air travel from any direction.

 Toronto Pearson International Airport - 45-60 minutes away depending on traffic, with a direct public express bus line running twice-hourly during peak hours from Pearson to downtown Hamilton.
+You can use GoTransit to trave from the airport to Hamilton.
+Timetables.

 Billy Bishop Toronto City Airport - Located on Lake Ontario and a short shuttle ride from Union Station, Bishop is served by both Air Canada and Porter.
 Union Station has numerous train and bus options to Hamilton for ~$10 one-way.